PAM: Hi everyone. I’m Pam Laricchia from livingjoyfully.ca, and today, I’m here with Bryanna Royal. Hi, Bryanna!

 PAM: So, we have to do this.

-BRYANNA: Exactly and they are going to love that but they are also going to love just riding their bike around the campground or sitting and playing Legos at the picnic table or you know doing those type of things as well.
+BRYANNA: Exactly and they are going to love that but they are also going to love just riding their electric bicycles around the campground or sitting and playing Legos at the picnic table or you know doing those type of things as well.

 I think especially when people first jump into the lifestyle they go at it hard.
 Like, ‘We are going to go see and do everything we can when we get there.’
 It is like, maybe for a couple of days and then a couple days not.
 It is fine what that looks like for you and people will figure it out on their own journey.
 But I like to just kind of throw that out there, let people know that that is the reality of this lifestyle too.
 We are not out there just seeing all these cool places and doing all these cool things every single day.
 That is not sustainable, especially not with kids.
 They need that time just as much as they need the time to go see these cool places.